 What is opioid dependence?

 Using opioids long-term is a risk as it can lead to physical dependence.
-Stopping can be difficult because of withdrawal symptoms (which means unpleasant physical symptoms can happen).
+Stopping can be difficult because of withdrawal symptoms (e.g. unpleasant physical symptoms).

 What is opioid use disorder?

 Opioid use disorder means that a person who uses opioids may find it hard to control their use.
 Opioid use disorder is a problematic pattern of repeated opioid use that can significantly affect your function at work, home, or school.